Web widget

 A web widget is a web page or web application that is embedded as an element of a host web page but which is substantially independent of the host page, having limited or no interaction with the host.
 A web widget commonly provides users of the host page access to resources from another web site, content that the host page may be prevented from accessing itself by the browser's same-origin policy or the content provider's CORS policy.
 That content includes advertising (Google's AdSense), sponsored external links (Taboola), user comments (Disqus), social media buttons (Twitter, Facebook), news (USA Today), and weather (AccuWeather).
 Some web widgets though serve as user-selectable customizations of the host page itself (Common Ninja, Elfsight, Powr, OpenWidget).

-Technology

-Widgets may be considered as downloadable applications which look and act like traditional apps but are implemented using web technologies including JavaScript, HTML and CSS.
-Widgets use and depend on web APIs exposed either by the browser or by a widget engine such as Akamai, Clearspring, KickApps, MassPublisher, NewsGator or many others.

-Sites such as FormLoop allow users to easily create widgets from their own content with no coding knowledge necessary.

 Usage in social media

 End users primarily use widgets to enhance their personal web experiences, or the web experiences of visitors to their personal sites.

 The use of widgets has proven increasingly popular, where users of social media are able to add stand-alone applications to blogs, profiles and community pages.
 Widgets add utility in the same way that an iPhone application does.
 The developers of these widgets are often offering them as a form of sponsored content, which can pay for the cost of the development when the widgets' utility maps to the user's needs in a way where both parties gain.
 For example, a sports news brand might gain awareness and increased audience share in exchange for the utility of current game scores being instantly and dynamically available - the blog which posted the Sports score widget might gain in having a stickier site.

 Video platforms such as YouTube and Dailymotion support iframe-based video embedding.